Don’t get those petticoats in a twist, I’m not making a political statement – just a declaration of fabric adoration.

 At this stage I embroidered my lettering before ironing the silhouette down as I didn’t want the handling of the work to stress my George.
-I used stem stitch for my letters – see a great video tutorial on that here.
+I used stem stitch for my letters.

 Once the lettering is complete, wash away your water soluble pen and then re-iron your linen (face down, on top of a towel so you don’t flatten all your lovely stitches).

 Right: lettering complete.
 Now remove the paper backing from your silhouette, centred it and iron in place.

 I then used a very small blanket stitch to detail my edges – the short stitches let you get around those curves.
 You could also use floss if you find perle cotton too thick.